MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 ### Task 3 - Create a DLP policy in PowerShell

-In this exercise, you use PowerShell to create a DLP policy to protect Driver's License numbers of your customers and prevent them from being shared in Exchange.
-Users will be informed that they are attempting to share sensitive data and are blocked from sending the e-mail.
+In this task, you use PowerShell to create a DLP policy to protect driver's license numbers of your customers and prevent them from being shared in Exchange.
+Users will be informed that they are attempting to share sensitive data and are blocked from sending the e-mail if it includes driver license numbers.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 2. In the start menu, select **Windows PowerShell**.

-3. In the **PowerShell** window, type **Connect-IPPSSession** and then sign in as **Joni Sherman**.
+3. In the **PowerShell** window, type **Connect-IPPSSession** and then sign in as **Joni Sherman**. sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Joni's password should be provided by your lab hosting provider.

 4. Enter the following command into PowerShell to create a DLP policy that scans all Exchange mailboxes: